-At Stewart and Thaxton, we offer dermaplaning treatments as well as many other exfoliating and facial treatments, including chemabrasion, chemical peels, microdermabrasion and full facials.
+At Thaxton, we offer dermaplaning treatments as well as many other exfoliating and facial treatments, including chemabrasion, chemical peels, microdermabrasion and full facials.
 Additionally, we provide a host of surgical and non-surgical cosmetic procedures for clients throughout the Charleston area.

 If you have any questions about dermaplaning or wish to schedule an appointment, give us a call at any time.